mvolkmann/blog/src/d3/00-article.md

 ![D3 Bar Chart](/blog/assets/bar-chart.png)

 The "Update" button generates new, random data and updates the bars.
 This is implemented by the files
 `index.html`, `bar-chart.css`, and `bar-chart.js`
 which are shown below.

 This code gives us a good base for adding features.
 There are many D3 concepts to cover here.
-See comments in the code for details.
+See the comments in the code for details.

 ### `index.html`